 Make sure the rest of your setup is ergonomically right.
 Your monitor should be high enough to keep your neck straight, your keyboard position for 90-degree elbows, and your desk height for feet flat on the floor.

-Here are the top market picks for sit-stand desks, according to these reviewers and also these reviewers:
+Here are the top market picks for sit-stand desks, according to these reviewers:

 The budget version: Ikea’s BEKANT in birch veneer and white, for $479.